redhat-adsa/HowWeEnable/workshops/git_101/03-advanced.md

 ![image](images/rebase.svg)

-`Note:` You should not rebase in public repositories as it will look like some of the history disappear.
+_Note:_ You should not rebase in public repositories as it will look like some of the history disappear.

-The most common use of rebase is if you have gotten behind the main branch.
+The most common use of rebase is if you have gotten behind the upstream main branch in a remote feature branch.
 Before trying to commit for a PR make sure to `git rebase main --interactive`

 ## Git Log